 Bitcoin is probably the most famous cryptocurrency in the world that is recognized both inside and outside the community.
 Many people still feel FOMO (fear-of-missing-out) regarding the purchase at the end of 2018, when the digital currency price decreased by $3,000.
 Yet, the market has a highly volatile nature, and the cryptocurrency prices can change dramatically within the next few months.

-Changelly has been on the market for over five years now and managed to witness all the essential events.
+Changelly has been on the market for over five years now and has managed to witness all the essential events.
 In this article, we are going to provide a Bitcoin price prediction for the next several years and try to find whether it is a good investment or not.
 Here we go.

 Bitcoin Price Prediction

-It is important to note that price predictions over cryptocurrencies should be seen as recommendations rather than call to action.
+It is important to note that price predictions over cryptocurrencies should be seen as recommendations rather than a call to action.
 As we mentioned earlier, the cryptocurrency market is incredibly volatile, so that no one will ever tell the exact price for the next several years.
 However, the first digital coin has been here for over a decade, and some experts can provide comprehensive predictions based on the currency’s price trend.

 In this article, we will observe a range of price predictions provided by different enthusiasts and evangelists.
 What investment decisions to make?
 Stay tuned!

 Bitcoin Price Changes

 This November, the price fluctuations made users believe that the cryptocurrency could achieve an all-time-high rate (the previous historical high level was on December 17, 2017, with the price of $20,089 per 1 ₿).
 The year is not over and, perhaps, the coin can show us its record at the end of December.

 Bitcoin Outlook: Where We Are Now

 Bitcoin Price Prediction for 2021